aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

     (first, second) -> second

 This is essentially saying to take the last duplicate encountered.
 If we specified "first", then it would take the first value and ignore all duplicates from that point on.

-### joining
-This example will take all of the person's names and concatenate them together using ", " as the delimiter.

-    String names =
-        largePersonList.stream()
-            .map(person -> person.getName())
-            .collect(Collectors.joining(", ", "", ""));

-    System.out.println(names);

-Output:
-Tom, John, Jenny, Mark, Chris, Paige, Helen, Erin, Zach, Jane, Jeff

-The first parameter to Collectors.joining is the delimiter.
-The 2nd is the prefix, and the 3rd is the suffix.

-### partitioningBy
-As mentioned before, partitioningBy will create 2 groups based on a criteria.
-The result will be a Map with 2 keys, a Boolean true and a Boolean false.
-The values for the Boolean true will be a List of stream elements that pass the criteria.
-The values for Boolean false will be a List of stream elements that DO NOT pass the criteria.
-The following example will take the large list of persons and partition them based on those persons that are over the age of 40 and those that are not.

-    Map<Boolean, List<Person>> youngerAndOlderThanFortyMap =
-        largePersonList.stream()
-            .collect(Collectors.partitioningBy(person -> person.getAge() >= 40));

-    //Let's iterate the person's older than 40.
-    System.out.println("Persons older than 40");
-    youngerAndOlderThanFortyMap.get(true).forEach(person -> System.out.println(person));

-    System.out.println("Persons younger than 40");
-    youngerAndOlderThanFortyMap.get(false).forEach(person -> System.out.println(person));

-Output:
-Persons older than 40
-Person{name='Helen', age=60}
-Person{name='Erin', age=50}
-Person{name='Jane', age=45}
-Person{name='Jeff', age=70}
-Persons younger than 40
-Person{name='Tom', age=30}
-Person{name='John', age=29}
-Person{name='Jenny', age=20}
-Person{name='Mark', age=35}
-Person{name='Chris', age=37}
-Person{name='Paige', age=31}
-Person{name='Zach', age=10}

 ### groupingBy
 GroupingBy is advanced partitioning that will allow you to create custom groupings.
 The following example will group all the persons based of their first initial.
 The lambda expression passed to the groupingBy method tells the collector what to use for the map key.
+Notice that the value of the map is **one or more Person objects in a List**

     Map<Character, List<Person>> firstInitialMap =
             largePersonList.stream()